-- ation.
-The determination made at that time, and any determination made thereafter, shall prevail for each semester/term until the determination is successfully challenged in a timely manner. - 3.
-A change in status must be requested by submitting a USM "Petition for Change in Classification for Admission, Tuition and Charge Differential".
-A student applying for a change to In-State Status must furnish all required documentation with the Petition by the last published date to register for the forthcoming semester/term for which the change in classification is sought. - C. The student shall notify the institution in writing within fifteen (15) days of any change in circumstances which may alter In-State Status. - D. In the event incomplete, false, or misleading information is presented, the institution may, at its discretion, revoke in-state status and take disciplinary action provided for by the institution's policy.
+A. An initial determination of in-state status will be made at the time of admission.
+The determination made at that time, and any determination made thereafter, shall prevail for each semester/term until the determination is successfully challenged in a timely manner.

+- B. A change in status must be requested by submitting a USM institution's "Petition for Change in Classification for Tuition".
+A student applying for a change to in-state status must furnish all evidence that the student wishes the USM institution to consider at the time the petition is due.
+The due date is based on the deadline set forth by the USM institution at which the student seeks to enroll.
+If the applicable USM institution has no such deadline, the due date is the last published date to register for the forthcoming semester/term for which the change in classification is sought. - C. The student shall notify the USM institution in writing within fifteen (15) days of any change in circumstances which may alter in-state status. - D. In the event incomplete, false, or misleading information is presented, the USM institution may, at its discretion, revoke in-state status and take disciplinary action provided for by the institution's policy.
 Such action may include suspension or expulsion.
-If In-State Status is gained due to false or misleading information, the University reserves the right to retroactively assess all Out-of-State charges for each semester/term affected. - E. Each institution of the University System of Maryland shall develop and publish additional procedures to implement this policy.
-Procedures shall provide that on request the President or designee has the authority to waive any residency criterion set forth in Section I if it is determined that the student is indeed a permanent resident and the application of the criteria creates an unjust result.
+If in-state status is gained due to false or misleading information, the institution reserves the right to retroactively assess all out-of-state charges for each semester/term affected. - E. Each USM institution shall develop and publish additional procedures to implement this Policy.
+Procedures shall provide that on request the institution President or designee has the authority to waive any requirement set forth in Section II if it is determined that the application of the requirements creates an unjust result.
 These procedures shall be filed with the Office of the Chancellor.

-III.
+VI.
 DEFINITIONS